nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

 ## Creating a watch task for development

-Currently, developing our page with `Saas` and `TypeScript` is pretty cumbersome.
+Currently, developing our page with `Sass` and `TypeScript` is pretty cumbersome.
-Everytime we change something in `Saas` or `TypeScript` we need to recompile.
+Every time we change something in `Sass` or `TypeScript` we need to recompile.
 Wouldn't it be better if this happened automatically?

 > It would and we will make it happen!

-## Creating a watch task for Saas
+## Creating a watch task for Sass

-1. In order to be able to compile Saas we need to install `sass` first.
+1. In order to be able to compile Sass we need to install `sass` first.
    The `sass` is only used during development and not during production therefore we are going to install it with the `-D` flag will add it to `devDependencies` (instead of `dependencies`).